Shark.Aero Shark: Operational history

 The third Shark was registered in France as 83AJR with callsign F-JSOR in early 2011.
 It was destroyed whilst competing in the Paris-Madrid air race on 21 June 2011.
 It appears, however, that this aircraft was later rebuilt, as the callsign was noted using hex-code 381BBD from May 2015.
 The fourth appears on the Czech register, flying as a demonstrator in Germany.

 In 2015, the design, equipped with a modified engine and a special DUC propeller, set a world record for class RAL2T (Microlights: Movable Aerodynamic Controls/Landplane/Flown with two persons/Thermal Engine) for speed over a straight course at 303.00 km/h.

 In 2021 and early 2022, 19-year-old British-Belgian pilot Zara Rutherford flew a Shark UL variant on an around-the-world flight.
 Rutherford set a new record for the youngest woman in history to carry out a solo circumnavigation and also the first woman to complete a circumnavigation in a microlight aircraft.

 On 24 August 2022, Zara's brother, Mack Rutherford, age 17, landed in Sofia, Bulgaria, thus becoming the youngest pilot to fly solo around the world.
 Like his sister, Rutherford flew a modified Shark.

+In June 2025, an electronic warfare version intended for radio jamming of combat drones was delivered to Ukraine.